 Sadly, extremism and particularly risks around use of the internet are very much a part of today’s newspaper headlines.

-There are associated lesson plans for KS2 developed by a teacher and D2 Digital design:
+There are associated lesson plans for KS2 developed by a teacher in collaboration with D2 Digital by Design.

 The Prevent Duty – Advice for schools and childcare providers https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/439598/prevent-duty-departmental-advice-v6.pdf

 DfE Website for Prevent www.educateagainsthate.com

 Blackburn Prevent resources http://ipreventblackburn.org.uk/